KevinBatdorf/code-block-pro/readme.txt

 2. A view from the front end with the copy button

 == Changelog ==

+= 1.2.7 - 2022-08-31 =
+- Fix: Add style overrides for the Hueman theme (and generally good overrides)

 = 1.2.6 - 2022-08-30 =
 - Fix: Force disable wrapping and overflow for bootstrap based themes.